projectcalico/calico/docs/AWS.md

 ## Setting up AWS networking
 The AWS machines will require a login by default.
 Create a Key Pair instead to use when SSHing into the instances.
 ```
-# Create Key Pair and save locally as calicokey.pem
 aws ec2 create-key-pair --key-name calicokey --output text > calicokey.pem
 chmod 400 calicokey.pem
 ```